 Title Issued / Compiled Applicable (1) Impact (iv) AASB 1058 Income of Not-for-Profit Entities December 2016 1 January 2019 These standards are likely to have a significant impact on the income recognition for NFP's.
 Key areas for consideration are: - Assets received below fair value; - Transfers received to acquire or construct non-financial assets; - Grants received; - Prepaid rates; - Leases entered into at below market rates; and - Volunteer services.
-Whilst it is not possible to quantify the financial impact (or if it is material) of these key areas until the details of future transactions are known, they will all have application to the Shire's operations.
-Notes: (1) Applicable to reporting periods commencing on or af ter the given date.
-Adopti Adoption of New and Revised Accounting Standards
+Whilst it is not possible to quantify the financial impact (or if it is

+Notes:

+(1) Applicable to reporting periods commencing on or after the given date.

+Adoption of New and Revised Accounting Standards